brown-band/website/pages/scripts/1982-1983/fall/columbia.md

 date: 1982-11-20
 ---

-Ladies and Gentlemen, Friends and Alumni, and dearly beloved, it's the Brown University Night of the Living Band
+Ladies and Gentlemen, Friends and Alumni, and dearly beloved, it’s the Brown University Night of the Living Band

 :sd[Band stumbles on to field as zombies into a coffin]